- This is an article about the atmosphere as a natural attraction. See weather for safety concerns.

 Atmospheric phenomena are spectacular formations and optical illusions in Earth's atmosphere.
-While some can be seen in most places around Earth, such as sunsets or rainbows, other are normally seen in a few locations.
+While sights such as sunsets and rainbows can be seen in most places around Earth, some places on Earth are known for unusual concentrations of mirages, thunderstorms, and other wonders of the sky.

 Mirages

-A mirage is a displaced image of an object just above or below the horizon.
-They are associated with deserts, and the trope of deceiving travellers.
+[edit]A mirage is a displaced image of an object just above or below the horizon.
+They are associated with deserts, and the trope of deceiving travellers at land and sea.

 Solar phenomena